 The proper application of insecticides to individual trees can protect them from attack by mountain pine beetle.
 Spraying trees to prevent attack is the most effective way to protect a small number of high-value trees.

 Currently, there are three chemicals registered by U.S. EPA that are effective in preventing bark beetle attacks.
 These are carbaryl, permethrin, and bifenthrin.
 Several product trade names are available and you should talk with your county extension agent for the materials currently registered by EPA.
+Furthermore, some checmicals are not registered for FOREST applications.
+If you are treating forest trees, please be sure that the product you are using is labeled for use in a forest.
 Product labels for several materials can be found on this website, but these do not indicate any endorsement.
 Treatment with carbaryl has been found to last two seasons, while permethrin and bifenthrin effectively control mountain pine beetle for one season.